Ateneo Blue Eagles: Mascot and colors

 Ateneo has long been involved in intercollegiate sports dating back to 1914.
 It was a pioneer in Philippine collegiate sports.
 Ateneo was the first Philippine school to adopt a mascot, and was also the first school to field an organized cheering squad with cheerleaders which was later followed by another first when it introduced a Pep Band to augment the cheerleaders during games.

 The choice of an eagle as school mascot holds iconic significance.
 Conferred with the title "the King", the Blue Eagle is a reference to the "high-flying" Ateneo varsity teams which would "swoop down on the foe and sweep up the fields away" as a dominating force in the field of sports.
 Furthermore, there is some mythological significance to the eagle as a symbol of power.

 The school used to have live eagles as pets in the former Padre Faura campus and later on at the Grade School campus in Loyola Heights.
-A live eagle would lead the men's varsity basketball team at the start of a game in the NCAA as the team enters the basketball court for their warm-up with the school Band playing the fight song, "Blue Eagle – The King".
+A live Philippine eagle would lead the men's varsity basketball team at the start of a game in the NCAA as the team enters the basketball court for their warm-up with the school Band playing the fight song, "Blue Eagle – The King".
+This tradition that began in the 1960s was replaced in the late 1980s due to wildlife concerns.
+One of the donors of the eagles was Mayor Dick Gordon straight from his private estate in Olongapo, of which the stuffed eagle has since been displayed at the school Biology laboratory.
+A mascot was made in its stead.
 Blue and White, being the colors of the school's patroness, the Blessed Virgin Mary, were chosen as the school's colors.

-Thus blue and white are the colors of the uniforms of the varsity teams.
+Thus, blue and white are the colors of the uniforms of the varsity teams.
 Most of the school songs, yells and cheers have the words blue and white.